A Guide to Basic Liar's Dice

 2. Calling a Bluff

-If you feel the current bid (by the previous player) is too high, you can call a bluff.
+If you feel the current bid from the previous player is too high, you can call a bluff.
 This ends the round.
 All players reveal their remaining dice from under cups and the dice that match the bid's pip-value are counted.

 • If the number of less than the current bid, then the previous bidder looses one die.